 - b.
 Required Clerkship Rotations: Required clerkship rotations do not have to be completed at a core site but are required to be taken in the appropriate OMS year. - c.
 Elective Clerkship Rotations: Students have the opportunity to complete many elective clerkship rotations in the third and fourth years.
 Electives can be in any specialty and at any medical facility.
 Preceptors for elective clerkship rotations may be any licensed, practicing physician approved by ACOM; they are not required to be members of the ACOM Clinical Faculty.
 Students are encouraged to schedule elective clerkship rotations in a variety of clinical practice areas for broad-based clinical exposure.

-Students who choose to complete elective clerkship rotations at locations other than ACOM core sites must have those electives approved by the Division of Clinical Sciences sixty (60) days in advance.
+Students who choose to complete elective clerkship rotations at locations outside the ACOM network must follow the out-of-network application process.

 LIMITS ON CLERKSHIP ROTATIONS